SUMMER Mentors

 • Experiential learning

-Positive STEM identity – both for the Fellow and youth in their care:
+Positive STEM identity – both for the mentor and youth in their care:

 • Working through own identity